 - Trafficking antiquities and human remains

-In addition to the student’s presentations, I’m looking for proposals from experts in the field who are willing to contribute perspectives on the critical challenges and opportunities for digital public mortuary archaeology today via (a) blog-posts or (b) Twitter presentations to be shared following the live talks on the day.
+In addition to the student’s presentations, I’m looking for proposals from students and scholars in the field who are willing to contribute perspectives on the critical challenges and opportunities for digital public mortuary archaeology today via (a) blog-posts, (b) Twitter presentations or (c) audio-visual talks to be shared following the live talks on the day.

-I’m also looking for 4 keynote speakers for the day itself in joining us on Microsoft Teams for a talk of c.
-30 minutes plus Q&A. These will be recorded, edited and distributed via the University of Chester’s Vevo and YouTube channels together with the student presentations.
+I’ve now identified keynote presenters for the day itself in joining us on Microsoft Teams for a talk of c.
+30 minutes plus Q&A. These will be recorded, edited and distributed via the University of Chester’s Vimeo and YouTube channels together with the student presentations.

 Together, we hope the talks, blog-posts and Twitter presentations can be archived as a hub of resources for the students and for all researchers on the theme of ‘digital public mortuary archaeology’.
 Furthermore, if the event is as successful as the previous ones, the aim is move forward to create a more formal publication from the proceedings integrating expert contributions with those of those students willing to participate and work further on their presentations with editorial and expert guidance.

 If you are interested in participating or contributing, please email me at: email@example.com.